thunderrabbit/robnugen-journal-entries/2017/01/23good-luck-at-work.md

 2. Get it authorized for use
 3. Turn authentication back on (optional)
 4. Use it as the Development RSS feed for Instant Articles

+## 16:06 Monday 23 January 2017 JST

+Okay so it looks like we just have to figure out how to replace all &lt;br> tags with &lt;p>&lt/p> tags.
+I'll just run a little regex and whoops no that didn't work, well how about..  oops no that won't work, maybe if we just scream

+FACEBOOK Y U NO BR TAGS?????